rudy-patel/cryptoTracker/README.md

 <img src="gifs/cryptoTracker.gif" width="60%" height="40%" />

 ### Chart interaction
 After selecting a coin, feel free to interact with the chart however you wish!
-Things such as adjusting the candle size, chart type, and adding pattern indicators are a breeze.
+Things such as adjusting the candle size, chart type, and adding pattern indicators, is super intuitive.
 <img src="gifs/cryptoTrackerChart.gif" width="60%" height="40%" />

 ### Getting started